prasunanand/prasunanand.github.io/about.md

 permalink: /about/
 ---

-I am with different open-source projects aimed at super fast Scientific Computing on Ruby and D. I am a huge supporter of Open-source software and loves Bioinformatics.
+Hi, I am Prasun and I am involved with different open-source projects aimed at super fast Scientific Computing on Ruby and D. I am a huge supporter of Open-source software and loves Bioinformatics.

 I am highly motivated to bring Scientific Computing to Ruby.